tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 ### Interactive rebasing

 Interactive rebasing gives you the opportunity to alter commits as they are moved to the new branch.
 This is even more powerful than an automated rebase, since it offers complete control over the branch’s commit history.
 Typically, this is used to clean up a messy history before merging a feature branch into main.
+You can do editing, deleting, and squashing.

+To tell Git where to start the interactive rebase, use the SHA-1 or index of the commit that immediately precedes the commit you want to modify.

+Interactive rebasing will create new SHA-1’s therefore it is best to use interactive rebasing on commits you have not pushed to a remote branch.

 To begin an interactive rebasing session, pass the i option to the git rebase command: